-Similar but Not Identical
+Similar But Not Identical

-If searching for the broader of the two educational paths, business management fits that bill.
-As noted by the Houston Chronicle, the essence of management in this vein lies with a view of the bigger economic picture.
-Students in management programs aim to have a broad understanding of modern business trends but may not necessarily concentrate on the specifics of any market.
+Business administration and business management have clear similarities, but the ways in which these two degree paths differ are just as notable.
+If an individual is searching for the broader of the two educational paths, business management may fit that bill.
+As noted by the Houston Chronicle, the focus of a business management program is typically on the bigger economic picture.
+Students in business management programs aim to have a broad understanding of modern business trends but may not necessarily concentrate on the specifics of any market.

 Choosing a Path